-Don't take these numbers too literally.
-Not only do they change year to year, but it is not even clear any longer what is issued and who is holding what.
-For example, a Latin American company may issue securities in the United States that are bought by Japanese banks that are owned by Kuwaiti investors.
+Do not take these numbers too literally.
+Not only do they change year to year, but it is not even clear any longer how to count transactions.
+For example, a Latin American company may issue securities in the United States underwritten by Deutsche Bank, and these securities may be bought by Japanese banks that are owned by Kuwaiti investors.
 Which region's capital market would you give credit to?
-Nevertheless, the table does give some insight into how large capital markets in different regions are.
+Nevertheless, the exhibit does give some insight into how large capital markets in different regions are.
 Overall, the United States is still the largest financial market in the world.
 Yet it is no longer the largest equity market.
 That honor now belongs to Europe and will soon belong to Asia.
 This should not be too surprising.
 The demand for capital in other countries is expanding: Firms in Asia and Eastern Europe are just beginning to go public.
 Similarly, the supply of capital by other countries has been expanding (principally the capital from Asia).
 Thus, it is easy to predict that the rest of the world will continue to catch up with the United States.
 There is just too much capital and economic development happening outside our borders.